open-telemetry/opamp-spec/specification.md

 ##### ServerToAgent.agent_identification

-Properties related to identification of the Agent, which can be overriden by the Server if needed.
+Properties related to identification of the Agent, which can be overridden by the Server if needed.
 When new_instance_uid is set, Agent MUST update instance_uid to the value provided and use it for all further communication.
 The new_instance_uid MUST be a [ULID](https://github.com/ulid/spec) formatted as a 26 character string in canonical